-This emphasis on the value of reflexivity and the experiential is also present in our work in our media studies module on digital games and play.
-As in the aforementioned game design module, we have moved towards teaching strategies that help us to address the need to destabilize any pre-existing notions of 'the player' and disrupt deterministic accounts of gaming.
-We begin by foregrounding the knowledge that students bring to the module drawn from their lived experience of games and play (digital or otherwise).
-We invite and discuss reflections on the messy heterogeneity of their play experiences.
-For the first half of the module, students are required to keep a 'game diary' in which they 'test out' arguments from the game studies literature that they encounter, by applying these to games during play.
-It is not unusual for our students to construct a chaotic, unpredictable, erratic and emotional player in their 'game diaries'.
-In keeping with critical cultural frameworks that emphasise the relationships between lived experience and alternative epistemologies (including feminist, critical race and critical disability studies perspectives, etc.) we encourage students to reflect on this unpredictability when they begin to explore the role of 'player analyst' and associated questions of game interpretation.
-Yet it can prove difficult to sustain.
-The movement from diarist to analyst invites forms of substitution that may be familiar to colleagues, because positioning ourselves as game-players and then as game-analysts involves a performance or an extrication.
-Recognition that game-play (and thus game analysis) is culturally situated, embodied and experiential is long established in game studies (e.g. Lammes 2007; Kirkland 2007, 2012) yet we find that the notion of a predictable, programmable, universal player waiting 'out there' persists in the classroom when attention turns to claims about meaning.

-To help offset this, we engage students in discussions that involve sketching and mapping theory, and in the collective, reiterative application of theory to games (taking turns, for example, to play the opening scenes from The Last of Us while testing out arguments about affect and agency).
+This emphasis on reflexivity and the experiential is also present in our work in our module on digital games and play.
+As in our game design module, we have moved towards teaching strategies intended to destabilize pre-existing notions of 'the player', and disrupt deterministic accounts of meaning.
+Recognition that game-play (and thus game analysis) is culturally situated, embodied and experiential is long established in game studies (e.g. Lammes 2007; Kirkland 2007, 2012) vet the notion of a predictable, programmable, universal player waiting 'out there' persists in the classroom when attention turns to claims about meaning.
+To help address this, we open the module with a discussion of the knowledge that students bring, based on their memories and experiences of games and play (digital or otherwise).
+Building on these discussions, students are then required to keep a 'game diary' in which they write about playing games while testing out the concepts and arguments introduced in class.
+Playing, 'slowing down' and reflecting on fragments and feelings, the diary-keeping increases their familiarity with games, and helps leverage that experience (see Zagal and Buckman 2008).
+Our students tend to construct an unpredictable, erratic and emotional player in the diary.
+In keeping with frameworks that emphasise the relationships between experience and knowledge (including feminist, critical race and disability studies perspectives, etc.) we encourage students to reflect on the experiences documented in their diaries when they begin to explore the role of 'player analyst'.
+Yet these kinds of destabilization (these productive yet uncomfortable instabilities) can prove difficult to sustain.
+To help offset any such difficulties, we design collaborative activities that involve the reiterative application of key concepts to games, combining co-play and collective analysis.
+This might entail, for example, taking turns to play the opening scene from The Last of Us, while testing out arguments about affect and agency.
+It might involve taking turns to enact distinct versions of Lara Croft - Lara as athlete, Lara as lost arsonist, Lara as accident prone, or human/insect hybrid - and debating what that means for questions of representation.
 Our aim is to encourage students to keep bringing reflexivity and the experiential to their experiments with games analysis.
-We ask if there are circumstances under which there would be grounds for provisionally constructing a 'stable' version of the playeranalyst, and producing a version of the game that foregrounds the rules and setting, in order to make a particular argument about 'meaning' possible.
-We also ask what it might mean to foreground the ephemeral, distributed, contingent, chaotic and unruly aspects of game-play and player subjectivity, to make an argument that foregrounds the more provisional aspects of interpretation, in order to highlight the links between play, and playful resistance.
-The point is not that one of these options is altogether 'more correct' than the other (as that would entail subscribing to the kind of universalization that we are trying to question).
-The point is, rather, that opting to focus and foreground one of these orientations rather than the other is a decision to be made, with consequences for the analysis that is generated, and for the version of 'player analyst' that is being performed.
+We discuss if there are grounds for provisionally constructing a 'stable' version of the player-analyst, who produces a version of the game that foregrounds specific aspects of the rules, characterization or setting, in order to make a particular argument about 'meaning' possible.
+We also discuss what it might mean to foreground the ephemeral, distributed, contingent, chaotic and unruly aspects of games and play; to ask if a focus on interpretation as a situated and embodied process helps to highlight the potential for playful subversion and resistance.
+The point is not to argue that one of these options is 'more correct' than the other.
+The point is, rather, that opting to adopt one of these orientations rather than the other is a decision that has consequences for the analysis that is generated, and for the version of 'player analyst' that is being performed.